efreethy/technical-docs/reselect.md

 ## Motivation

-At Rival, Redux was originally the arbiter of virtually all state management in our front end architecture.
+At [company], Redux was originally the arbiter of virtually all state management in our front end architecture.
 As our application grew in size and complexity, Redux introduced a performance bottleneck - due to the frequency it would trigger re-renders, and by extension repeat work, in our components.
 A lot of this repeat work was pointless, and contributed to our movement away from Redux as a state management tool.
 What I found fascinating about Reselect is that it was meant to solve this problem specifically.

 I think its worth understanding the benefits Reselect has to offer, and how it might be used to improve our React based applications and frameworks - even without Redux.